 - Unless otherwise noted, labs are always in Boettcher West room 015.
-See the Lab Schedule on page 4 for more information. - Lab points will be based on your preparedness and safety in lab, and your performance on pre-lab and post-lab assignments. - Pre-lab assignments are due at the beginning of the lab period when the experiment will be conducted.
-Most labs will include a pre-lab assignment, but labs #1 and 9 will not.
+Review the Lab Schedule for more information.
+Labs will be held in Sturm 354 the first week only. - Lab points will be based on your preparedness and safety in lab, and your performance on pre-lab and post-lab assignments. - Pre-lab assignments are due at the beginning of the lab period when the experiment will be conducted.
+Most labs will include a pre-lab assignment, but labs #1 and #9 will not.
 These assignments will help you mentally prepare to do the experiment. - Post-lab assignments are due at the beginning of your next lab period, except for labs #1 and #9, which will be completed during one lab period.
 To complete Post-labs you will analyze your data, reflect on what you learned, and/or perform calculations. - Lab tardiness: If you are late to lab by more than 10 minutes, you will miss the weekly safety lecture, and you will not be allowed to perform the experiment. - Lab attendance: if you do not perform an experiment, your TA cannot accept your assignments for that lab.
-If you are going to miss a lab, plan ahead and try to reschedule the lab. - Rescheduling Labs: you are allowed to reschedule one lab period per quarter: - Labs can only be completed during the week they are scheduled in the syllabus. - o The rescheduling must be completed before your normal lab meeting time. - You will need approval from your TA and the TA whose section you will work with that week.
+If you are going to miss a lab, plan ahead and try to reschedule the lab. - Rescheduling Labs: you are allowed to reschedule one lab period per quarter: - Labs can only be completed during the week they are scheduled in the syllabus. - The rescheduling must be completed before your normal lab meeting time. - $\circ~$ You will need approval from both your TA and the TA whose section you will work with that week.